nikodunk/roomsolar/content/faq.md

 comments: true
 ---

-#### 1) How green is it?
+#### 1) How green are the kits we sell?

-How green is the 1000W solar kit?
-Compared to 1000W Honda Gas Backup Generators – yes.
+Let's look at the example of how green the 1000W solar kit is: Compared to 1000W Honda Gas Backup Generators – yes.
 While they fire up all over the US during power outages and at RV parks, you will be emitting zero (and your fuel cost will be zero!).

-##### Footprint vs. a gas generator
+##### Solar generator environmental footprint vs. a gas generator

 For every hour you run this **vs. a gas generator, you reduce your GHG by roughly 4.4lbs every hour** (0.22 gallons/hour @ 1.3bhp/1000W assumed * [20 lbs CO2/gallon](https://www.fueleconomy.gov/feg/contentincludes/co2_inc.htm)), but more importantly you're not emitting Carbon Monoxide (CO), Hydrocarbons or Nitrogen Oxide near your house.

-##### CO2 footprint vs. the grid
+##### Solar generator environmental footprint vs. the grid

 Let's calculate: